 Once acceptance into the School of Music is attained, a music advisor will evaluate student transcripts to determine the necessary course of study at Pepperdine University.
 A music advisor will discuss the evaluation with you at an orientation session before your first semester.
-If there are theory courses transferred from your previous institution, students must still take the Music Fundamentals and Skills Assessment, which is given immediately prior to each fall semester to determine which level would be most appropriate for placement.
+If there are theory courses transferred from your previous institution, students must still take the Music Fundamentals and Skills Assessment.
+Preferably, this assessment will be taken at least two months prior to the student's first semester on campus so that the music department can plan for class sizes.